AuricFox/Flashcards/README.md

 - **Flashcards for Interview Preparation**: Create and review flashcards tailored for job interviews, covering a wide range of topics from technical questions to behavioral inquiries.

-- **Programming Knowledge Refresh**: Use the flashcards to reinforce and refresh your programming knowledge, ensuring you are well-prepared for technical discussions during interviews.
+- **Knowledge Refresh**: Use the flashcards to reinforce and refresh your programming knowledge, ensuring you are well-prepared for technical discussions during interviews.
+The flashcards can also be used for general knowledge or topics not related to software such as math, chemistry, or biology.

-- **Flask Server-Side with SQLite3 Database**: The server-side of Interview Cards is powered by Flask, providing a lightweight and efficient web framework.
+- **Server-Side**: The server-side of Interview Cards is powered by Flask, providing a lightweight and efficient web framework.
 SQLite3 is used as the database to manage flashcards and user data.

-- **HTML/CSS/JavaScript Client-Side**: The client-side interface is built using a combination of HTML, CSS, and JavaScript, offering a seamless and interactive user experience.
+- **Client-Side**: The client-side interface is built using a combination of HTML, CSS, and JavaScript, offering a seamless and interactive user experience.

 ## Getting Started